harley-zhang/lumos/README.md

 ## Overview

 Lumos AI is an personal assistant chatbot that uses OpenAI's davinci-002 model to handle queries.
+Model since deprecated.

 ## Features